LAG1996/Polycubes/README.md

 Welcome to the repository for an early prototype of [Cubies](https://github.com/LAG1996/PolyCube_Port).
 Since Cubies now lives in the browser enviornment, this project's pretty much dead.
 However, there's definitely room for growth if any one is interested.

+## What did it do?

+This project was meant to understand how to design the user experience in Cubies.
+How a user can 1) navigate 3D space using an orbital camera, 2) interact with a polycube, and 3) make sense of unfolding in a space where rotation kinda doesn't matter was not something we could have (or had the experience to) just imagine.
+Thus, we jumped into Unity to test it, since I already had experience with the engine.

 ## How was it made?

 I made this in the Unity engine, scripted in C#.
 The components of the cubes are simple meshes I made in Blender.